 What Is Eyelash Folliculitis?

 Eyelash folliculitis is an infection of the hair follicles at the edge of the eyelid.
-It’s often confused with anterior blepharitis or posterior blepharitis, which affect the oil glands inside the eyelid.
+This type of eyelash follicle infection is often confused with anterior blepharitis or posterior blepharitis, which affect the oil glands inside the eyelid rather than the hair follicles themselves.

 Common Causes and Risk Factors